MonoidMusician/blog/sources/tmttmt.md

   - :::Key_Idea
     In particular, by committing ourselves to _this_ logic of **literals as ground truth for comparing _across types_**, we can generate automatic coercions between subsets of complex types.

     I understand why a lot of languages want literals to have distinct types ([e.g.]{t=} Haskell ADTs all have distinct, named constructors), but it just poses a barrier to the fluidity I want to have in this system for language design of all things.
 If you name something `["if" _ "then" _ "else" _]`{.js} then you know what it represents!
-No matter if it is in the source CST, the desugared AST, or a final core pass …
+No matter if it is in the source CST, the desugared AST, or a final core pass&nbsp;…
     :::

     In some target runtimes, if they are faithful to the literals, these will be actual zero-cost coercions.